Without Obligation.

 What is Narcotics Anonymous (NA)?

 Narcotics Anonymous (NA) is a non-profit fellowship or community of men and women struggling with substance use addiction.
-In 1953, Narcotic Anonymous was established in Los Angeles.
+In 1953, Narcotics Anonymous was established in Los Angeles.
 The second-largest 12-step organization, Narcotics Anonymous, was created for people with various substance use disorders.

-The Most Types of NA Meetings
+The Most Common Types of NA Meetings

 Closed NA Meetings

 A Narcotics Anonymous closed meeting is for people who identify as addicts or are unsure if they have a drug issue.
 A closed Narcotics Anonymous meeting offers the privacy required for participants to share more intimately and personally.
-It achieves this by creating an environment where addicts feel more confident that those there can relate to them and share their experiences and hope.1
+It achieves this by creating an environment where addicts feel more confident that those there can relate to them and share their experiences and hope.

 Open NA Meetings